robertlestak/istio-oauth2-sso/README.md

 #### Upcoming Features

-This is the first version of this implementation and there are already a few features that are clearly needed:
+This is the first version of this implementation and there are already a few features that are clearly needed.
+Expect the following list to ebb and flow as more features are defined and subsequently implemented.

-- Mutilple SSO domain support
-    - Currently the Oauth2 API layer will only set a single SSO cookie on one domain.
-    - API layer should be updated to accept a list of domains, with a small agent running on each domain so that the main API layer can iterate through each domain and set proper SSO cookie
+If you have a feature request, please raise it as a GitHub issue for proper tracking.

 - More intelligent 403 handling
     - Currently if the application returns a `403` to envoy, it will immediately `302` to the IDP.
     - This does not account for valid app-internal `403` errors.
     - Additional logic should be added around the redirect functionality
+- Management API
+    - Currently, all OAuth2 application configuration is managed with the `config.json` file which is assumed to be injected as a Kuberenetes Secret.
+    - However as the list of OAuth2 integrations grows, it will become cumbersome managing a JSON configuration file, patching secrets, restarting pods, etc.
+    - While I am generally averse to adding infrastructure / complexity to what is supposed to be a lean interchange process, I can see the long term benefit in some centralized configuration management.
+    - Chicken and Egg - how to auth the API which itself manages federated auth configuration
+    - For now, using k8s operator RBAC and constructs to manage configuration

 ### Credits